 Within five working days of receiving your letter the chief will explain how your complaint will be handled.
 He will give the date when you can expect the outcome.

 If your complaint is about an issue involving the chief you should address your letter to:

 If you are still not satisfied:

-Write to the chief executive.
+Write to the Director of Operations.
 Explain why you want to appeal.
-The chief executive will acknowledge your letter within five working days of receiving it.
+The Director of Operations will acknowledge your letter within five working days of receiving it.
 A panel will look at your appeal.
 They may ask to meet you and the investigating officer.
 The outcome will be sent to you within 20 working days of receipt of the appeal.
 The panel will let you know if they need longer to make a decision.